 - In the Sounding Grid menu select a grid using the browse button [ ... ]

-- For each System the Layer needs to be specified.
+- For each System the Layer needs to be specified in the lower pane.
 (Use the button 'Add Extra Layers' when necessary.)

 You may want to create a new grid to store the SSS data in.

 Carry out the following steps to accomplish this: